cypress-io/cypress-documentation/content/api/commands/intercept.md

 title: intercept
 ---

-`cy.intercept` can be used to capture and even change the behavior or contents of network requests and responses.
+Capture or change the behavior or contents of network requests and responses.

 <Alert type="warning">